-In conclusion, this work reveals in vivo that cell cycle dynamic and CDK sites are both quantitatively and qualitatively different from other dynamic phosphosites: they are the most numerous, they occur abruptly in a coordinated manner on multiple proteins of similar complexes, and they are highly-enriched within IDRs.
+In conclusion, this work reveals in vivo that cell cycle dynamic and CDK sites are both quantitatively and qualitatively different from other dynamic phosphosites: they are the most numerous, they occur synchronously on multiple proteins of similar complexes, and they are highly-enriched within IDRs.
 Since mitotic sites cluster on key proteins of MLOs, which should destabilise weak interactions between IDRs, their switch-like phosphorylation should promote rapid MLO disassembly, thus acting analogously to a detergent that dissolves liquid phase boundaries.
 Detailed biochemical and structural studies will be required to verify this hypothesis.

 References